ianpdavies/traffic/README.md

 ## Files

 #### run_script.R
 Holds user parameters for the map and sets task scheduler to automatically run the `traffic_api.R` script.
-Can't figure out how to get Windows Task Scheduler to run though.
+Can't figure out how to get Windows Task Scheduler to run though (via `taskscheduleR`)

 #### traffic_api.R
 This is the main script that takes a bounding box for the ROI and a road vector shapefile and returns a road vector with relative traffic conditions averaged over a given period of time.
 This works by mosaicking static maps from Bing Maps in the ROI, classifying traffic conditions, and averaging those conditions over the desired time period.